vushu/bismuth_cpp/README.md

 //Do this command if it's first time bismuth-cli -lubr

-//pulls the latest bismuth_cpp from the github and saves it locally in ~/.bismuth bismuth-cli -l
+//pulls the latest bismuth_cpp from github and saves it locally in ~/.bismuth bismuth-cli -l

 //updates your project with you current local version from ~/.bismuth